Standing chair

 The main purpose of standing chairs has been to help standing staff and disabled persons.
-Research has shown that an auxiliary standing chair reduces muscle fatigue of standing workers more than an ordinary office chair.
+One experimental study showed that an auxiliary standing chair reduces muscle fatigue of standing workers more than an ordinary office chair.
 Such chairs are recommended to relieve postural constraint in standing workers.
-Standing chairs have been introduced in public buses for peak traffic periods and for the handicapped persons who have to travel standing up.
+Standing chairs have been introduced in public buses for peak traffic periods and for handicapped persons who have to travel standing up.

 A standing chair should not be confused with a standing wheelchair, which helps disabled people who cannot stand on their own.